 change ever, before nature's limits are either reached or breached.

 treatment, knowledge of the arts) the study or use of the mechanical arts

 and applied sciences.
-Technology is science applied to give advantage.
+Technology is science applied

 The problem with technology is that nobody appears to be able to stem